Exactly solvable conformal field theories: Basics of 2d CFT

 \subsubsection{Crossing symmetry and conformal blocks}

 Let us systematically use OPEs for simplifying correlation functions.
 Knowing the contribution \eqref{prope} of left-moving descendants of primary fields, the complete OPE of 2 primary fields reads

 where the basis $\mathcal{L}$ of creation operators was defined in Eq. \eqref{lcm}, we assume that all fields are primaries or descendants thereof, and the \myindex{OPE spectrum} $\mathcal{S}^{12}$ is the set of primary fields that appear in our OPE.
+The first few terms read

 Let us insert this OPE in a 3-point function, and focus on the leading terms as $z_1\to z_2$.
 Using the 2-point function \eqref{2ptb}, we obtain